Widening our horizons!

 Opening by prof. GUIDO SARACCO, Rector of Politecnico di Torino

-Introduction by MARCO MELLIA, coordinator of the SmartData@PoliTO center
+Introduction (slides) by MARCO MELLIA, coordinator of the SmartData@PoliTO center

 After 1 year since the SmartData@PoliTO started, we are now more then 50 people, working on both fundamentals and applications of Big Data, Machine Learning and Data Science.
 We have started several collaborations with companies, designed a new data center, organised a physical space, participated into projects.
 What’s next?